lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session07_say.md

 [<img src = "https://github.com/lzim/teampsd/blob/master/resources/icons/timestamp.png" height = "30" width = "30" style ="display: inline-block"/>](#.)
 00:40-00:50 | **Come to consensus** on the next experiment | **Practice guiding the team to the highest leverage experiments (changes that will impact the most patients) that represent actions they could take today.**

 ### 10. In Our Decisions, record what these findings suggest doing differently in your team.
 Also write down what the team decided to investigate next.
 + Now that we have an experiment to compare against, what changes do you want to test next?
 What is the first improvement idea you want to try as a team?
 Record this next step in the *Our Decisions* textbox.
-(Our Decisions.
-Based on what you learned in this experiment, what changes are you ready to make in your practice?)

 [<img src = "https://raw.githubusercontent.com/lzim/teampsd/master/resources/icons/mtl_decisions.png" height = "50" width = "50" style = "display: inline-block"/>](#.) **Example Decisions:** *Based on what you learned in this experiment, what changes are you ready to make in your practice?*

 ### 11. Save and Reset when ready.
 Notice that the sim UI automatically adds the date to the name of the run for you.
 Remember to log off before you exit the browser window.
-+ Save and Reset when you’re ready, so we can start with a fresh experiment when we pick up next time.
-Now log out of the sim UI.

 ### That’s it for _Modeling to Learn_ how to evaluate the Base Case of no new decisions.
 Next is our Done/Do review.